|

 leading to the Centre de la Mémoire and it is located at the end of the

 Rue du Stade: see the village map.
-The Aire itself is free to use overnight and has
+The Aire itself

-€2.
+point (a Borne) where you can get water and empty toilet cassettes.
 Also provided are washbasins (cold water only) and toilets, a

 children's play area and even a barbeque point.
 The Aire is open all